Introduction to futures

 Around-the-clock trading opportunities

-Futures markets are open nearly 24 hours a day, six days a week, allowing you to react to global events, hedge, and speculate on a variety of indices, commodities, and currencies to help manage your portfolio outside of U.S. stock market hours.
+Most futures markets are open nearly 24 hours a day, 5 days a week, allowing you to react to global events, hedge, and speculate on a variety of indices, commodities, and currencies to help manage your portfolio outside of U.S. stock market hours.

 Direct market exposure